dair-ai/pe-for-llms/exercises/exercise-1.md

 Adding all the numbers in odd positions will add up to an even number: 4, 8, 9, 15, 12, 2, 1.
 ```

-9) Test zero-shot CoT prompting, "Let's think step-by-step", on the same prompt above and observe if it helps to elicit an accurate response from the model.
-Think of any way you can improve the consistency further.
+9) Test zero-shot CoT prompting, "Let's think step-by-step", on the same prompt above, and observe if it helps to elicit an accurate response from the model.
+Think of any other way you can improve the consistency further.

 ```
 Adding all the numbers in odd positions will add up to an even number: 4, 8, 9, 15, 12, 2, 1.
 ```

 10) Below is a description of a made-up event.
-Prepare a prompts that extracts information like what the event is about, name of event, date, activities, location, etc. Try to elicit the model to extract concise answers like "July 15th to July 16th" when asking for the event date.
+Prepare a prompt that extracts information like what the event is about, the name of the event, date, activities, location, etc. Try to elicit the model to extract concise answers like "July 15th to July 16th" when asking for the event date.
 In addition, format the response as a JSON object in the following format: `[{"key":"value"},{"key":"value"},...{"key":"value"}]`.
 Use the example in `demo-1.3.ipynb` for inspiration on how to compose your prompt.

 ```
 Summer Beats Festival